 - Additional power points or lighting points or any other alterations to existing circuits (except around baths and showers)

 - Like for like replacements of baths, toilets, windows, basins or sinks.

 Why is building control important?

 Read all the answers in our dedicated page.
 Also find out why it's important to get a completion certificate after building regulations approval.

 Need help understanding all the different technical terms and acronyms?
-See our A to Z of building control to get to grips with the industry jargon.
+Visit our Building control glossary to get to grips with the industry jargon.